 Both WGS and WES have their own advantages.
 Understanding the major differences between them could help in determining which method would work best for a particular research purpose.

 During library preparation, genomic DNA is fragmented, and targeted regions are captured by hybridization using biotinylated oligonucleotide probes in solution.
 The captured target sequences are isolated using streptavidin beads, and after washing and elution steps, are used for subsequent amplification and sequencing.

-Roche Sequencing Solutions offers an entire suite of products from sample QC, target enrichment to library quantification that enable the preparation of high-quality DNA libraries, critical for obtaining high-quality whole exome sequencing data.
+Roche Sequencing Solutions offers an entire suite of products for NGS sample preparation, ranging from sample QC, target enrichment to library quantification that enable the preparation of high-quality DNA libraries, critical for obtaining high-quality whole exome sequencing data.